What talent values in work, and the factors they prioritize in career decisions, has shifted. Your EVP needs to evolve with them.

 Diversity and Inclusion

 With the renewed visibility of Black Lives Matter in the midst of the pandemic this year, companies no longer have the option of not attending to matters of diversity, equity, and inclusion (DEI).
-Nearly 60% of companies who revised their EVPs this year did so to emphasize diversity, inclusion, and belonging initiatives.
 Do you have top-of-funnel diversity initiatives in place to bring underrepresented talent into your org?
 Are you providing the same level of support to all employees once they arrive?
 Are your benefits inclusive?
 Are underrepresented employees being promoted at the same rate as their majority peers?
 Are you using your platform to give voice to social justice issues?
 Whatever your company is sincerely up to, make those efforts visible—on your careers page, in your job descriptions, in your outreach.

 Give Talent The EVP They Want